Agustín Barrios: Instruments

 While in Paraguay, Barrios had access only to instruments of limited quality.
 However, soon after his arrival in Buenos Aires in 1910, he was exposed to, and played, the finest instruments of his time for the remainder of his career.
 Barrios normally traveled with two guitars, and had several modified with the addition of a 20th fret.
 He is documented by photograph to have played the instruments of Spanish luthiers Manuel Ramirez, José Ramírez I, Enrique García, Francisco Simplicio, Domingo Esteso, Enrique Sanfeliu and Ricardo Sanchis Nacher, Brazilian maker Di Giorgio, and in print by Uruguayan maker Rodolfo Camacho.

-Film
+In popular culture

 On August 21, 2015, the film Mangoré – For the Love of Art was released in Asunción, based loosely on the life of Agustin Barrios, with a script and direction by the Chilean filmmaker Luis R. Vera.
 The guitarist was played by the Mexican actor Damián Alcázar and the Paraguayan actor Celso Franco, star of 7 Boxes.
 The music in the soundtrack was played by the Paraguayan guitarist Berta Rojas.
 The concert scenes were filmed using a guitar by Mexican guitar maker Federico Sheppard.